mklasek/Kevin/README.md

 Discord bot sanitized

-Discord bot for our private (international) server made using discord.py API
+Simple Discord bot for our private (international) server made using discord.py API Up-to-date and functional